-Through the Flower developed the New Mexico Women’s Cultural Corridor as part of its program of fostering the understanding of feminist art.
+Through the Flower Developed the New Mexico Women’s Cultural Corridor to Foster the Understanding of Feminist Art in the Region

 TOME / LOS LUNAS

 Georgia O’Keeffe (1887–1986) is one of the most important artists of the 20th Century.
 She dismissed the idea that her work possessed a feminine sensibility, but women artists have found her imagery a source of both affirmation and inspiration.
 The Georgia O’Keeffe Museum collection of over 930 O’Keeffe paintings, drawings and sculpture is the largest in the world and the only art museum in the world dedicated to an internationally renowned women artist.

-Mabel Ganson Dodge (1879 – 1962), a married heiress from Buffalo, NY, held a salon for important left-wing intellectuals and activists in her Manhattan home.
-She went to Taos in 1916 and later married Native American Tony Luhan.
-They built a 22-room house as an artist colony and salon to attract visitors such as Georgia O’Keefe, D.H.
-Lawrence, Ansel Adams, Paul Strand, Laura Gilpin, Willa Cather, Mary Austin and Jean Toomer.
-Dodge Luhan’s four-volume autobiography details her life as a cultural activist.
-Now a bed and breakfast, the house is on the National Register of Historic Places.
+Mabel Ganson Dodge (1879 – 1962) an adventurous heiress from Buffalo, NY, held a progressive salon for important left-wing intellectuals and activists in her Manhattan home and traveled extensively before moving to Taos in 1916.
+With her second husband, Native American, Tony Luhan, they built a 22-room house as an artist colony and salon to attract visitors such as Georgia O’Keefe, D.H.
+Lawrence, Ansel Adams, Paul Strand, Laura Gilpin, Willa Cather, Mary Austin, and Jean Toomer.
+Her four-volume autobiography details her life as a cultural activist.
+Now a bed and breakfast, the house is listed on the National Register of Historic Places.

 Millicent Rogers (1902–1953) was the granddaughter of a wealthy industrialist.
-She moved to Taos in 1947 and used her social standing to lobby for the protection of Native American cultural heritage.
-A great beauty and talented jewelry designer, she was also an art patron and collector.
-The Millicent Rogers Museum, in a renovated historic residence, exhibits Native American jewelry, ceramics, painting and weaving; Hispanic textiles, metalwork and sculpture; and contemporary Southwestern art.
+She moved to Taos in 1947 and used her inherited wealth and social standing to lobby successfully for the protection of Native American cultural heritage.
+A great beauty and talented jewelry designer; she was also an art patron and collector.
+The Millicent Rogers Museum, housed in a renovated historic residence, exhibits Native American jewelry, ceramics, painting and weaving; Hispanic textiles, metalwork and sculpture; and contemporary Southwestern art.